siddharthkp/css-constructor/README.md

 **Features:**

-🎀 Supports real css
+🎀 Supports the entirety of CSS

-🔥 use props in css
+🔥 Use props in css

 🔼 Attaches styles to the highest element in your component